Alakaresh/customiizer/README.md

 `customiizer_get_missions` returns the category alongside other mission data so the front‑end can display it.

+On the account page, missions are displayed grouped by these categories.
+Each category shows a heading followed by its missions cards.

 `customiizer_get_missions_version` returns a small hash representing the latest missions state for the current user.
 The front‑end displays cached missions immediately, then compares the stored version against this value to decide